“Fabulous course, organisation and marshals make this event a must” 2013 Runner

 So come to the Inverness ½ Marathon, run for fun and maybe even run for charity.
 By taking part you will see that the event is ‘½ marathon, total achievement’.

 Entry is now OPEN for the 2015 Inverness 1/2 Marathon with Early Bird rates available until 31 October.

 The 1/2 Marathon is open to runners aged 17 and over on day of race.
 This event is not suitable for wheelchair entrants.

 Please note there are absolutely no race day entries for the 1/2 marathon, and strictly no transfers between races or transfer of places to another runner.
 We do not operate a deferment system.

-All race numbers will be allocated closer to the event date.
-A full list of race numbers by surname will be available closer to the event date.
+All race numbers will be allocated closer to the event date, and a full list of race numbers by surname will be available closer to the event date.
 Nearer to the event date you will also be able to log in to your entry and ‘View Order’, and your race number can be found within ‘Entry Details’.

-All runners will receive a confirmation email.
+All runners will receive a confirmation email on entering.
 Race instructions, along with race number confirmation will be sent by email early in March and be available to download from the website.

 Registration for 1/2 Marathon, Inverness Sports Centre